kjchavez/distributed-deep-q/README.md

 # Distributed Deep Q Learning

 ## Getting Started
-Caffe is included as a submodule in this project, with a few modifications to the pycaffe interface.
+A slighted out-of-date version of Caffe is included as a submodule in this project, with a few modifications to the pycaffe interface.
 The easiest way to get up and running with Distributed Deep Q is to use this submodule.
-If you already have Caffe installed, there's a quicker way, which we'll describe next.

 ### Using the submodule
-There is a *caffe* sub-directory in the project root folder.
-If you cloned the project with the --recursive flag, all of the files should be there.
+If you cloned the project with the --recursive flag, all of the Caffe source files should be in the **caffe** sub-directory.
 Otherwise, it'll be empty and you should do the following:

-    cd caffe; git submodule init; git submodule update;
+    git submodule init; git submodule update;

-Follow the instructions at [http://caffe.berkeleyvision.org/installation.html](http://caffe.berkeleyvision.org/installation.html) to build Caffe and pycaffe.
+Then follow the instructions at [http://caffe.berkeleyvision.org/installation.html](http://caffe.berkeleyvision.org/installation.html) to build Caffe and pycaffe.

 ## Local Testing

-### Parameter server on driver
+### Without Spark
+Start a Redis server instance.

+    redis-server

+Fire up the parameter server.

+    python param-server/server.py models/deepq/solver.protoxt --reset

+In a separate terminal, start the Barista application with

+    python main.py models/deepq/train_val.prototxt models/deepq/deepq16.caffemodel [--debug]

+The debug flag is optional; it will print some information about the parameter and gradient norms.
+Finally, you may simulate a request from a Spark executor by running the dummy client from the Barista package:

+    python -m barista.dummy_client

+### With Spark
+#### Environment
+Each worker machine must have Caffe installed (preferably in the same location) for Distributed Deep Q to work properly.
+Alternatively, if your workers are sufficiently homogenous, you can build the distribution version of Caffe on the driver, and send this to the workers when submitting the job.

+In any case, be sure that each worker's PYTHONPATH includes the *caffe/python* directory.
+The driver should also have a proper Caffe installation.

 Set a couple of environment variables:

     export DDQ_ROOT=<path-to-project>
     export PYTHONPATH=$PYTHONPATH:$DDQ_ROOT:$DDQ_ROOT/caffe/python

-Go to the project's root directory

-    cd $DDQ_ROOT

-and fire up the parameter server
+Fire up the redis and parameter servers,

+    redis-server
-    python param-server/server.py
+    python param-server/server.py models/deepq/solver.protoxt --reset

-### Submitting the job
+#### Submitting the job
-Move to a separate terminal, also in the project root directory.
-If you haven't already done so, create a zip file of the barista package:
+We can now run the application using spark-submit.
+We will need to include the following python files/packages with the job submission:
+- main.py
+- replay.py
+- ExpGain.py
+- gamesim.zip
+- barista.zip

+And the following non-python files:
+- models/deepq/train_val.prototxt

+You can create the zipped python packages using

-    zip -r barista barista
+    zip barista barista/*.py
+    zip gamesim gamesim/*.py

 Then submit the ddq.py script using spark-submit:

-    spark-submit --master local --py-files barista.zip,replay.py ddq.py
+    spark-submit --master local --py-files <python files, comma-separated>, --files <regular files, comma-separated> ddq.py

 Both stdout and stderr from the Barista server are redirected to a file in the logs directory.

-### Common Errors
+#### Common Errors
 - **socket.error: [Errno 99] Cannot assign requested address.** If there is a complaint about "localhost" in the message, check your /etc/hosts file and make sure the line "127.0.0.1 localhost" is present.
 - **Output of spark-submit hangs.** Check logs/barista.log.
 If its the error: "socket.error: [Errno 98] Address already in use" then use: